dtanner/dantanner/content/post/spring-rites.md

 Also consider how tools like ChatGPT and Copilot will affect the situation.

 Especially for newer programmers, these tools generate code the person doesn't fully understand.
-Languages like Python and Go have been built an eye toward approachability, so will be readable in more situations compared to languages with a richer syntax like Java.
+Languages like Python and Go have been built with an eye toward approachability, so will be readable in more situations compared to languages with a richer syntax like Java.
 But have Copilot emit a barrage of annotations?
 Good luck with that.
 These developers will suffer, and so will your project.